cszentkiralyi/ccreature/doc/design.md

 ### 1.2 Differences

-- Cards are not fixed
+- Cards are not fixed, they start from bases
 - Rewards are common and frequent, curated by loot filters

 2 Gameplay loop